-Well, first to get to why this stuff is used.
+Well, first, to get to why this stuff is used.
 Corporations and businesses don't want to lose money, and I think we can all relate to that on some level.
-I know, for one, that all my odd-shaped scraps of wrapping-paper end up being used as gift tags or amalgamated wrappings, for example.
+I know, for one, that all my odd-shaped scraps of wrapping paper end up being used as gift tags or amalgamated wrappings, for example.
 Money is money, and everyone has their odd ways of saving it and not wasting things that can be made use of.

 Manufacturers, food processors, caterers, and butchers are exactly the same way; the issue is that instead of wrapping-paper scraps, they have meat scraps after trimming and shaping their cuts.
 They've devised some ways to skirt around the issue of unused cuts of meat by using meat glue to bind the disparate snippets back together again (the end result of which is popularly termed "frankenmeat.")

-"Meat glue" is industry standard, and chances are if you eat meat, or even tofu, you're consuming this binding agent on a monthly, if not weekly, basis.
+"Meat glue" is the industry standard, and chances are if you eat meat, or even tofu, you're consuming this binding agent on a monthly, if not weekly, basis.
 And for all you vegetarians and vegans out there, please note: this stuff is not friendly to you and might be in your cheese, dairy, or tofu.

-What It Is
+What Is Meat Glue?

 "Meat glue" is scientifically known as transglutaminase, and its brand name is Activa.